 Professional web developers often use staging environments when creating and updating websites.
 Staging environments allow multiple developers to work together, and project managers to proof changes and finalize a project before rolling it out to a production server.
 A staging environment is sometimes called a sandbox and is the preferred method of streamlining workflow for most web professionals.
+If you intend to clone a live production site to a staging server, make sure to read This Article first!

 All MemberMouse accounts come with a complimentary staging license.
 Our staging licenses cannot be used for commercial purposes and are limited to 100 members, but otherwise have no restrictions.
 Just let us know what the WordPress Site URL is on your staging site and we'll set up the license for that URL.
 If you're developing locally, make sure it's not just